keeganpaleshi/RMTest/readme.txt

 plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.

+`overlay_isotopes` under `plotting` keeps both energy windows when calling `plot_time_series`.
+When `true`, Po‑214 and Po‑218 are overlaid in the same plot instead of appearing separately.

 `sig_N0_Po214` and `sig_N0_Po218` set the uncertainty on the prior for the initial activity `N0` when no baseline range is provided.